Aronnax9000/MamaSaidStringBand/lyrics/ColdDarkSea.md

 # Cold Dark Sea
 ```
 I don't care if it never stops raining
-not if you that you'll ever stop complaining
+I don't think that you'll ever stop complaining
 grass is surely greener
-when we make believe
+or when we make believe
 pack your cabinets full of lies
 about way things used to be